 The entry visa is valid for 90 days.
 After entering Germany, apply for a residence permit at the local foreigners registration authority.

 You will need to submit a proof of your financial resources.
-One possibility is to open a blocked account at Deutsche Bank.
+One possibility is to open a blocked account at a bank which offers blocked accounts (e.g. Deutsche Bank, Fintiba, Coracle, Expatrio).
 For further information contact the German embassy or consulate in your country.

 Apply for your visa at least two months in advance, and do not enter Germany with a tourist visa!
 Once you are in Germany, a tourist visa cannot be changed for a residence permit for students and you will have to go back home!